illuriabhi/kyara-task-1/README.md

 ## 📜 License

-🔒 This project is licensed under MIT, granting permission for modification
+🔒 This project is licensed under ABHI, granting permission for modification